Services & Location

 122 Student Success Center

-Appointments should be scheduled by visiting the Writing Center or calling.
+Appointments should be scheduled by calling or visiting the Writing Center.

 Writers of all skill levels can benefit from informed feedback about their writing.
 Wright State University provides funding so that students may have writing consultations free of charge.
 Our staff of trained undergraduate and graduate writing coaches from across the disciplines can provide support at any stage of your writing process.
 While we will not write or edit your work for you, a conversation with a writing coach can help you:

 - Discover the strengths and weaknesses in a piece of writing;

 - Understand assignment criteria;

 - Generate and organize your ideas;

 - Develop a writing plan;